Okpainmo/jenkins-prometheus-grafana-ci-cd-survival-kit/jenkins-prometheus-grafana-ci-cd-survival-kit-for-python-and-nodejs-projects.md

 **IMPORTANT.**

-This project assumes that you already know a good amount of cloud and DevOps knowledge.
+This project assumes that you already have a good amount of cloud and DevOps knowledge.

 It requires that you: